michael-klein/hookuspocus/README.md

 });
 ```

-`hookus` accepts a function as agument which represents the hook and returns a wrapper function.
-Whenever this hook is called, the provided hook function will be called with a data object followed by whatever arguments where passed to the wrapper.
+`hookus` takes a function which represents the implementation of the hook and returns a hook function.
+Whenever this hook is called, the wrapped function will be called with a data object followed by whatever arguments where passed to the wrapper.

 The data object is the means by which hooks can interact with the hookuspocus api and persist data between pocus calls.
-You can add any property (in the above example data.v is used to store the values array passed as second argument to useEffect) to the data object for the latter purpose.
+You can add any property to the data object for the latter purpose (in the above example data.v is used to store the values array passed as second argument to useEffect).

 The data object also accepts 3 function properties: `before`, `after` and `cleanup`.
 Methods that are passed to these will be called before the next hook call, after the current pocus run or respectively when cleanUp is initiated.